-Bryan Orville stood at the podium on the portable stage that had been set up an hour earlier in a cordoned-off corner of the main student parking area.
-Sitting on folding chairs in a row behind him were a handful of local luminaries, including the mayor of Rawlings, the university president, the provost, the engineering dean, and a senior engineering professor.
-As the mid-afternoon sun slipped behind the skybox on the east side of Cougar Stadium, a shadow crept toward the back of the stage.
+Bryan Orville stood at the podium on the portable stage, set up an hour earlier in a cordoned-off corner of the main student parking area.
+Sitting on folding chairs behind him were a handful of local luminaries, including the mayor of Rawlings, the university president, the provost, the engineering dean, and a senior engineering professor.
+As the mid-afternoon sun slipped behind the skybox on the west side of Cougar Stadium, a shadow crept toward the back of the stage.

 Tall and slender, Orville wore his usual outfit of blue jeans, cordovan penny loafers without socks, white silk crewneck shirt, and navy nylon jacket with the Syclone corporate logo on the chest.
 With his two-day stubble and thick, wavy chestnut hair touching his collar, he looked younger than his forty-five years.

 He had just begun brief remarks thanking Central Montana State University for hosting Syclone for the year, as the university and the robotics company from Mountain View, California, had teamed up to research autonomous vehicles.
 He placed his palms together in a Namaste gesture and bowed his head slightly to acknowledge applause from the audience of almost a hundred seated on the aluminum bleachers twenty yards away.